-As part of the City’s development of Brickyard Park and Village, the City will add a traffic circle central to the right of way and directly adjacent to the Community Building.
-The Brickyard sculpture will be commissioned by the Kingsport Rotary Club, and installed in the traffic circle under coordination with the City of Kingsport’s Office of Cultural Arts.
-The Rotary wheel logo shall be represented in the installation platform.
+As part of the Brickyard Village development, the new road system will include a traffic circle central to the right-of-way and directly adjacent to the Community Building.
+The Brickyard sculpture will be commissioned by the Rotary Club of Kingsport and installed in the traffic circle under coordination with the City of Kingsport’s Office of Cultural Arts.
+An elevated platform for the sculpture will be constructed in the center of the traffic circle.
+The design of this platform will include a cog design, representing both the Rotary logo and the original City seal.

-The sculpture must not exceed the 33.5 ft. platform, but the artist(s) is encouraged to use multiple components to fill the space as needed.
+The sculpture must not exceed the 33.5 ft. platform, but the artist(s) is encouraged to use multiple components to fill the space as needed and frame the views of the Community Building.
 The sculpture must be lit at night or have light elements incorporated into the design.
+Careful consideration should be given to the lighting, such that it does not create glare that would negatively affect motorists or residences fronting the traffic circle.

 The sculpture should be highly visible 24 hours per day, both day and night, and should activate the space that it occupies.
 The use of moving parts should be limited.
 The sculpture should not have any fragile components and should be resistant to vandalism.
 It should be a substantial, durable and long- lasting piece.
 It is intended to be one of the main attractions within the Village, engaging viewers.

-Rotary Club would like to sponsor a commemorative sculpture in honor of their Centennial year.
+The Rotary Club of Kingsport would like to sponsor a commemorative sculpture in honor of their Centennial year.
 “Everyday Heroes” should reflect the Kingsport Spirit and Rotary’s motto, “Service Above Self”:

 Kingsport is a tale of two cities built 100 years apart along the Holston River at Long Island – one of the most important historic sites in Cherokee history.
 Indian lands were converted into farms, forged by the labor of African-Americans.
 The original ‘port’ along the river dissipated after the Civil War.
 Post-war industrialists built a new city, which assumed the same name, eventually incorporating the old town site.
 The original industries included brick, cement, and lumber – the basic materials required to build “the first thoroughly diversified, professionally planned, and privately financed city in twentieth-century America.”
-J. Fred Johnson was affectionately called “The Father of Kingsport” .
-He was a founding member of Rotary Club of Kingsport.
+J. Fred Johnson was affectionately called “The Father of Kingsport.”
+He was also a founding member of Rotary Club of Kingsport.
 He coined the term, “Kingsport Spirit” as “one of mutual helpfulness and a willingness to submerge selfish interests beneath the individual effort to assure the greater good for the greater number.”

 Brickyard Park -- where Cherokee Street, Martin Luther King, Jr. Drive, and Brickyard Park Drive converge – represents the unique convergence of all periods of Kingsport’s history.

+The selected artist will be responsible for providing design, fabrication and installation of the sculpture and necessary lighting.
+The platform construction will be provided by Edens Communities, which includes providing electrical service to the traffic circle and associated landscaping and irrigation within the circle.

-The selected artist will be responsible for providing design, fabrication and installation.
-The artist will coordinate with the City of Kingsport Office of Cultural Art for installation.
+The artist will coordinate with the City of Kingsport Office of Cultural Arts for installation.
 City crews will provide on-going maintenance and cleaning.
 In the qualifications statement, the artist shall demonstrate previous experience with installed pieces, similar in style and scale to this project.
 Three finalists will be selected to provide a more detailed proposal, including design concept, budget information and a maintenance plan.